 Test logging on to the server from the client

 Test to see that key-pair authentication is working.
 This time when logging on to the server, instead of prompting for the UNIX password, ssh will prompt for the passphrase used to encrypt the private key of the key-pair.
 If the right passphrase is entered, the server ought to authorize the log-on because (1) it knows that the public-key is allowed access by being listed in the .ssh/authorized_keys file, and (2) that the client ssh program knew the private key.

 titanic.ecn.purdue.edu% slogin pier Enter passphrase for key '/home/titanic/a/cstest/.ssh/id_rsa': enter passphrase Last login: Mon Jan 6 13:10:32 2003 from titanic.ecn.pur SunOS pier.ecn.purdue.edu 5.8 Generic_108528-15 sun4u sparc SUNW,Ultra-4 --> LOCAL NEWS <-- pier.ecn.purdue.edu%

 This shows the basic set up going from one workstation to another server using the same account.
-The .ssh/authorized_keys2 can list the public-keys coming from any workstation or account, or from UNIX or Windows client computers.
-It is also possible to use the ssh-agent program to store the private-key so that multiple invocations of ssh can execute without reprompting for the passphrase.
+The .ssh/authorized_keys can list the public-keys coming from any workstation or account, or from UNIX or Windows client computers.
+It is also possible to use the ssh-agent program to so that one entry of the passphrase can allow multiple invocations of ssh during the same session.
 See the ssh manual pages for more information.